-Operating expenses for residential treatment increased approximately \$7.7 million during First Quarter 2007 from First Quarter 2006 primarily due to the new contracts discussed above.
+Operating expenses for residential treatment increased approximately \$21.1 million during First Half 2007 from First Half 2006 primarily due to the new contracts discussed above.
+Operating expense as a percentage of revenues increased in First Half 2007 compared to First Half 2006 primarily due to start-up costs related to the new contracts discussed above.